pstaender/giana-sisters-lost-levels/README.md

 ### Disclaimer and License

 I'm not involved in any of these projects neither I own any copyrights for this software.
-Owners retain copyright to their respective works (Time Warp Productions, Rainbow Arts, Armin Gessert, Sandy, Prof. Knibble).
+Owners retain copyright to their respective works (Time Warp Productions, Rainbow Arts, Armin Gessert, Sandy, Prof. Knibble et al.).
 The disk images are contributed with no commercial intention.
 I just share the content of these over 15 years old discs to keep a piece of C64 sofware history.

 If you have any copyright concern please contact me via [philipp.staender@gmail.com](mailto:philipp.staender@gmail.com)